elnatan3/Ethiopian_Proverb_Quiz/README.md

 This is an Ethiopian proverb quiz app that I created using Java

 # Installation Instructions
-After downloading this reposity, you can run the program on several IDE such as Eclipse.
-Once you run the program it will display a welcome page asking for your full name.
-Then you will be redirected to the quiz page where the timer will start automatically.
+1. To run this application on your local machine, you need to have Java Development Kit (JDK) installed.
+You can download and install JDK from the official Oracle website.
+Clone this repository to your local machine using this command: git clone https://github.com/<YOUR_USERNAME>/ethiopian-proverb-quiz.git
+2. Open the terminal and navigate to the directory containing the cloned repository.
+3. Compile the ProverbQuiz.java file using this command: javac ProverbQuiz.java
+4. Run the application using this command:java ProverbQuiz You can also run the application if you have Java IDE such as Eclipse which is what I used to create this app

 # Usage
-This app is very useful for anyone who wants to be tested on Ethiopian Proverbs.
-This app is also useful for anyone trying to learn these powerful proverbs.
-They are usually not used in other parts of the world and are very significant and profound.
-I grew up listening to them by my parents and other people whenever they are trying to explain something.
-I felt the need to share it to the rest of the world to know them and to encourage them to research and figure out what they mean.
+When you run the application, a window will appear asking for your first and last name.
+Enter your name and click "OK" to start the quiz.
+You will be presented with multiple-choice questions with four possible answers.
+Click the button corresponding to your chosen answer.
+The application will show you if your answer is correct or incorrect, and then move on to the next question.
+At the end of the quiz, the application will display the number of correct answers and the percentage of correct answers.

 # Features
-There are questions displayed with choices through A to D that you can click on.
-There is a timer being displayed on the bottom right of the quiz window.
-Whenever you select an option, the correc choice is displayed in blue whereas the rest will show as red.
+Multiple choice questions with four possible answers.
+Displays correct/incorrect answer and moves on to the next question.
+Counts the number of correct answers and displays the score.
-The results will be displayed at the end with the percentage calculated for you.
+Displays the percentage of correct answers at the end of the quiz.
+Timer: If the user does not select an answer within 10 seconds, the application will move on to the next question.
+Aesthetic and user-friendly GUI.

 # Contribution